RobustoFramework/Robusto/components/robusto/conductor/README.md

     axisFormat %S

 ``````
-_Note that sleep cycles normally are much longer, this is just to be able to illustrate the cycle_
+_Sleep cycles normally are much longer than in the example, this is just to be able to illustrate the cycle._

 The sleep cycle on the conductor has three parts:
 * Sleep cycle length<br/>The total time of the sleep cycle